rotty3000/osgi-config-aff/README.md

 ### Run the image (with local gogo shell access)

-To run the container with gogo shell access run it like so
+To run the container with gogo shell access expose port 11311:

 ```bash
 docker run \